The-Sycorax/DenaroWalletClient/README.md

         <summary>Expand</summary>

         *Note: If a wallet is encrypted, be sure to specify the password for it.*

+        *Private keys should be in hexdecimal format and are generally 64 characters in length.
+It is not reccomended to directly specify a private key, as this could lead to the irreversable loss of funds if anyone has access to it.
+The private in this example was randomly generated and dose not have funds.*

         * Imports a wallet entry based on the private key of a Denaro address: